 Thrombolysis can break down and disperse a clot that is preventing blood from reaching your brain.
 However, for it to have the best effect, it needs to be given within four and a half hours of your stroke symptoms starting.

 Thrombectomy is a treatment that removes the clot with a mechanical device.
-As yet this is only available in a small number of UK hospitals.
+There are currently only a few centres in the UK where this treatment is available, as the number of trained practitioners is still low

 Find out more

-You can find much more information about how an ischaemic stroke is diagnosed and treated in our leaflet Ischaemic stroke.
+- Ischaemic stroke - our leaflet with more information about how an ischaemic stroke is diagnosed and treated.